Kerugoya: Education

 A famous deaf school Kerugoya School for the Deaf is based in Kerugoya Town.
 Others are, Kirinyaga Township Primary School, Kerugoya Boys High School, Kerugoya Girls High School, Facing MT.
 Kenya High. others are Kerugoya Good shepherd academy kerugoya St. Joseph Academy and many more.

 In 2011, Kenya Certificate of Primary Education Kirinyaga county mean mark was number 1 out of 47in the whole country.

 The Kirinyaga University, formally known as Kirinyaga Technical Institute as well as Kirinyaga University College, is situated in Kerugoya.
-It received the charter to operate as independent university in October 2016 by Kenyan president Uhuru Kenyatta among 8 other universities.
+It received the charter to operate as an independent university in October 2016 by Kenyan president Uhuru Kenyatta among 8 other universities.

 Economy

-Kerugoya is the biggest town in Kirinyaga county in terms of area, population, business capacity and amenities.
-It is associated as economic hub of the region given the big arable farms held by local farmers: Tea, coffee, macadamia and others food stuff are among the crops grown in the upper area, as the region is most suitable for farming.
+Kerugoya is the biggest town in Kirinyaga County in terms of area, population, business capacity and amenities.
+It is associated as an economic hub of the region given the big arable farms held by local farmers: Tea, coffee, macadamia and others food stuff are among the crops grown in the upper area, as the region is most suitable for farming.

 To support agricultural and dairy farming there are several agro-vet business and officers from the Ministry of Agriculture.

 There are various banks (among them Equity bank, CBA, Cooperative Bank, Family Bank, Barclays Bank, Sidian Bank, Bingwa Sacco, Kirinyaga Farmers Sacco, Muhigia Sacco and FEP Bank).
 This shows good performance economically.

 Milk production in Kirinyaga county is on the rise with many farmers favoring dairy farming for its handsome rewards.
 Kirima Slopes Co-operative Society buys milk from farmers and then sells it to Brookside Dairy.
 In the year 2014, the cooperative society which is a community-based initiative received Ksh.89 million as payment for milk sold to Brookside company.